-• Prerequisite: Music 11

-- Music 122 is designed for the advanced and/or serious student of music.
-It follows a similar format as Music 11. - Included are the following topics: technical/performance skills, theory and composition, Canadian music history, - Canadian music industry careers and music criticism. - The course assumes an interest in improving upon and expanding areas of musical knowledge and expertise.
+- Prerequisite: Music 11 - Music 122 is designed for the advanced and/or serious student of music. - Included are the following topics: technical/performance skills, theory and composition, Canadian music history, - Canadian music industry careers and music criticism. - The course assumes an interest in improving upon and expanding areas of musical knowledge and expertise.